Travel to Botswana: A Land of Enchanting Contrasts - Somak Luxury Travel

 Maun: Your Gateway to Adventure

 But Maun offers more than just a jumping-off point.
-Stroll through the vibrant local markets, where colourful textiles and handcrafted souvenirs tempt you with a piece of Botswana’s cultural tapestry.
-Savour a leisurely cappuccino at a casual café, watching the world go by and swapping stories with fellow travellers.
+If you are there long enough, stroll through the vibrant local markets, where colourful textiles and handcrafted souvenirs tempt you with a piece of Botswana’s cultural tapestry.
+Or visit Elephant Havens, a non-profit organization that hand-rears orphaned or rescued or abandoned baby elephants with the eventual goal of releasing the orphans back into the wild.

 Chobe National Park: Where Giants Roam